|Bethania Garage Inc. & Hard Dog Fabrication|

 w/ 10mm heads that hold it in place and releasing any wire loom fasteners.

 If the car has antilock brakes you will need to relocate the ABS sensor wiring harnesses.
 Jack up the rear of the car and support with sturdy jack stands.
 Remove the wheels and the plastic inner splash panels.
 The harnesses run from the sensors, mounted next to the brake rotors, up through rubber bulkhead plugs in the areas just to either side of the fuel tank.
 Trace the harnesses forward to the connectors just behind the seats, on either side of the area just uncovered by removal of the fuel tank cover / package shelf.
 Unplug the connectors, untangle the harnesses from the wire holders and other wiring, push the bulkhead plugs through and pull the wires through into the wheel wells.
-After the roll bar is bolted in, drill a 3/4" hole just far enough to the front or rear of the foot plate to clear, reroute the wiring and reinstall the bulkhead plugs.
+After the roll bar is bolted in, using a 3/4" holesaw, being careful not to drill into any wiring or hoses, open a hole to clear the roll bar plate.
+Reroute the wiring and reinstall the bulkhead plugs.

-6) Y'ALL SET THE BAR IN THE CAR - BE CAREFUL The rear brace foot plates will just fit under the front edge of the package tray, work the rear braces past the several wiring harnesses in this area being careful not to mess up any of the wiring.
+6) SET THE BAR IN THE CAR - BE CAREFUL The rear brace foot plates will just fit under the front edge of the package tray, work the rear braces past the several wiring harnesses and battery cables in this area being careful not to damage any of the wiring.
 Also watch the front mounting plates, they will be very close to the seat backs at this point.
-The lower mounting points align (hopefully) with the lower seat belt reel bolt holes.
-The roll bar plates fit against the seat belt reels which stay in their original location but do NOT use the original spacers.(FIG# HC2) Once the Sport Bar and those rascally seat belt reels are in position start and tighten the seat belt reel mounting plate bolts from the hardware kit, make sure that your seat belts are on the inside of the roll bar.
+The lower mounting points align with the lower seat belt reel bolt holes.
+The roll bar plates fit against the seat belt reels which stay in their original location but do NOT use the original spacers.(FIG# HC2) Once the bar and the seat belt reels are in position, snug but do not completely tighten the seat belt reel mounting plates using bolts from the hardware kit and small OD flat washers from the stock bolts.
+Make sure that your seat belts are on the inside of the roll bar.
+On some cars the captive nut for the belt reel bolt will not be exactly vertical and will make threading the bolt difficult or impossible with the bar installed.
+Use a large Phillips screwdriver or tapered bar working through the roll bar mounting slot to align the nut.

-8) GET THE DRILL AND SAFETY GLASSES - Locate the position for
+8) GET THE DRILL AND SAFETY GLASSES - Install the rear